 The Seamstress of Bloomsbury, is so much a part of Mondo Kaos that we use the 'nickname' Bloomsbury in everyday speech.
-As you can probably hear from the name, it is a British vintage style clothing brand, and the brand has its origins in London's Bloomsbury.
+As you can tell from the name, it is a British vintage style clothing brand, and the brand has its origins in London's Bloomsbury.
 It is a sweet story about a skilled seamstress in London, who has been immortalized in this brand's philosophy, and not least in the many beautiful designs.

 Original vintage designs with modern fit

 The brand saw the light of day in 2012, and we opened our eyes to the brand in 2014, when we fell in love with the authentic vintage style, and the beautiful and flattering models, which we were convinced just had to be found in Mondo Kaos' assortment.